Gulmit: History

 Before 1974, Hunza was a princely state, and Gulmit was the summer capital of the state.
 After the abolition of the state it became the tehsil's seat of government.
 The oldest intact house in Gulmit is more than six centuries old.
 Most people in Gojal Valley have Central Asian ancestry.
-The people speak Wakhi language and belong to the Shia Imami Ismaili sect of Islam.
+The people speak Wakhi language and belong to the Shia Ismaili sect of Islam.